prometheus/prometheus/docs/feature_flags.md

 Besides enabling this feature in Prometheus, created timestamps need to be exposed by the application being scraped.

-## Metadata Storage
+## Metadata WAL Records
 `--enable-features=metadata-wal-records`

-When enabled, Prometheus will store metadata in-memory and keep track of metadata changes as WAL records on a per series basis.
+When enabled, Prometheus will store metadata in-memory and keep track of metadata changes as WAL records on a per-series basis.
 This must be used if you are also using remote write 2.0 as it will only gather metadata from the WAL.